corda/corda-docs/content/en/docs/corda-enterprise/4.5/metering-collector.md

 The tool uses the following flows:

-* The `MeteringCollectionFlow` flow is used to collect metering data from a node by using the node's shell or by connecting to it using the external shell.
-You need to specify, as an argument, the time window over which the flow will be collecting metering data.
-Optionally, you can also specify a set of CorDapps to filter the data by.
-The flow output represents both the total count of metering events that match the filter within the time window, and a breakdown of these events by the commands involved and the signing entities.
-This flow can be invoked from the shell but its usage via RPC has been deprecated (use the `NodeMeteringCollectionFlow` flow instead).
+* Use the `MeteringCollectionFlow` flow to collect metering data from a node by using the node's shell.
+You must specify, as an argument, the time window over which the flow will be collecting metering data.
+You can also specify a set of CorDapps to filter the data by.
+The flow output represents both the total count of metering events that match the filter within the time window, and a breakdown of these events based on the commands involved and the signing entities.
+You can invoke this flow from the shell, however its usage via RPC has been deprecated - you can use the `NodeMeteringCollectionFlow` flow instead.
 This flow gathers data from the "current" node - the node where it was initiated.
-* The `NodeMeteringCollectionFlow` flow is used to collect metering data from a node connecting to it via RPC.
-It takes in a time window over which to collect data, and optionally a set of CorDapps to filter the data by.
-It outputs both the total count of metering events that match filter in the time window, and a breakdown of these events by the commands involved and the signing entities.
+* Use the `NodeMeteringCollectionFlow` flow to collect metering data from a node by connecting to it via RPC.
+You must specify, as an argument, the time window over which the flow will be collecting metering data.
+You can also specify a set of CorDapps to filter the data by.
+The flow output represents both the total count of metering events that match the filter within the time window, and a breakdown of these events based on the commands involved and the signing entities.
 This flow gathers data from the "current" node - the node where it was initiated.
-* The `FilteredMeteringCollectionFlow` flow is analogous to the `NodeMeteringCollectionFlow` flow except that it collects data from another node in the network.
-For that reason, it requires an additional parameter that specifies the party running the node where metering data is to be collected from.
-This flow gathers data from a node in the network that is different from the one where the was initiated.
+* The `FilteredMeteringCollectionFlow` flow is similar to the `NodeMeteringCollectionFlow` flow with the only difference being that `FilteredMeteringCollectionFlow` collects data from another node on the network - a node that is different from the one where the flow was initiated.
+For that reason, it requires an additional argument where you must specify the party running the node where metering data is to be collected from.
-* The `AggregatedMeteringCollectionFlow` flow is used to collect aggregated metering data from other nodes in the network.
-It takes in a time window and the party running the node where metering data will be collected from.
-It outputs only the total count of signing events that happened on that node in the specified time window.
-This flow gathers data from a node in the network that is different from the one where the was initiated.
+* Use the `AggregatedMeteringCollectionFlow` flow to collect aggregated metering data from other nodes on the network - nodes that are different from the one where it was initiated.
+You must specify, as arguments, the time window over which the flow will be collecting metering data as well as the party running the node where metering data will be collected from.
+The flow output represents the total count of signing events that happened on the monitored nodes during the specified time window.
-* The `MultiFilteredCollectionFlow` flow is analogous to `FilteredMeteringCollectionFlow` except that allows to collect data from multiple nodes in the network sequentially in a single flow and returns the result as a JSON string.
-It is meant to be only used from the node shell while there is a dedicated method, `FilteredMeteringCollectionFlow#multiCollect`, for running collection from multiple nodes in parallel using from an RPC client.
+* The `MultiFilteredCollectionFlow` flow is similar to the `FilteredMeteringCollectionFlow` flow with the only difference being that `MultiFilteredCollectionFlow` collects data from multiple nodes on the network sequentially in a single flow, and returns the result as a `JSON` string.
+You can use this flow from the node shell only.
+You can use the dedicated method `FilteredMeteringCollectionFlow#multiCollect` to collect metering data from multiple nodes in parallel by using an RPC client to connect to the nodes.
-* The `MultiAggregatedCollectionFlow` flow is analogous to the `AggregatedMeteringCollectionFlow` flow, except that allows to collect data from multiple nodes in the network sequentially in a single flow and returns the result as a JSON string.
-It is meant to be only used from the node shell while there is a dedicated method, `AggregatedMeteringCollectionFlow#multiCollect`, for running collection from multiple nodes in parallel using from an RPC client.
+* The `MultiAggregatedCollectionFlow` flow is similar to the `AggregatedMeteringCollectionFlow` flow with the only difference being that `MultiAggregatedCollectionFlow` collects data from multiple nodes on the network sequentially in a single flow, and returns the result as a `JSON` string.
+You can use this flow from the node shell only.
+You can use the dedicated method `AggregatedMeteringCollectionFlow#multiCollect` to collect metering data from multiple nodes in parallel by using an RPC client to connect to the nodes.
-* The `NotaryCollectionFlow` flow is used to collect metering data from notaries.
-It takes in a time window over which to collect the data.
-It outputs a total count of notarisation requests over that interval, along with a breakdown of requests against the parties that made them.
+* Use the `NotaryCollectionFlow` flow to collect metering data from notaries.
+You must specify, as an argument, the time window over which the flow will be collecting metering data.
+The flow output represents the total count of notarisation requests during the specified time window, along with a breakdown of these requests filtered by the parties that made them.
-* The `RetrieveCordappDataFlow` flow is a utility flow to extract CorDapp hashes and signing keys for a given CorDapp name, in the correct format for use in the `NodeMeteringCollectionFlow` filter.
-The flow provides information about the versions and vendors of the returned CorDapps so that the correct CorDapp data can be selected.
+* The `RetrieveCordappDataFlow` flow is a utility flow you can use to extract CorDapp hashes and signing keys for a given CorDapp name, in the correct format, for use in the `NodeMeteringCollectionFlow` flow filter (see above).
+This flow provides information about the versions and vendors of the returned CorDapps so that the correct CorDapp data can be selected.

 {{< warning >}}
 The `NotaryCollectionFlow` flow does not allow the collection of metering data for notaries configured in high-availability mode.